redux-form/redux-form/examples/syncValidation/src/SyncValidation.md

 this not be defined inline (in the `render()` function), because it will be created anew on every render and trigger a rerender for the field, because the `component` prop will have changed.

+**IMPORTANT**: If validation function returns errors, but the form does not contain fields for all errors, then the form is considered valid and will be submitted.

 **IMPORTANT**: Synchronous validation happens on every change to your form data, so, if your field value is invalid, your field.error value will always be present.
 You will probably only want to show validation errors once your field has been touched, a flag that is set for you by `redux-form`